MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-pam-deployment-addendum.md

 ## Addendum 3 Setting up a CORP client to do the validation

 The ClientBinaryLocation in the config file must point to the location where setup.exe is located.
-Login to the client as a local administrator and run the following commands in an elevated PowerShell window:
+Log in to the client as a local administrator and run the following commands in an elevated PowerShell window:

 1. cd $env:SYSTEMDRIVE\PAM
 2. Import-module .\PAMDeployment.ps1
 3. Select Menu Option 7 (MIM PAM Client Setup)

 If the machine is not domain joined, it will prompt for CORP admin credentials to perform domain join.
 The machine must be rebooted after domain join.
-Login to the client again as local administrator and run the following commands from an elevated PowerShell window:
+Log in to the client again as local administrator and run the following commands from an elevated PowerShell window:

 1. cd $env:SYSTEMDRIVE\PAM
 2. Import-module .\PAMDeployment.ps1